top of page

 • Offer counselling if needed.

-Knowing that I would not be a suitable host for such things.
-I don't mind other people, like Tom, stepping forward to assume the role.
+Knowing that I would not be a suitable host for such things, I don't mind other people, like Tom, stepping forward to assume the role.

 Two male crocheters.
 Tom Daley, Olympian and Michael Sellick from The Crochet Crowd.

 I was crocheting while watching Episode One.
 I nearly tied myself in knots when I learned what the first challenge was.
 I would have quit, right then, right there.
-I literally said to Daniel, "My gawd, I'd be so done".
+I literally said to Daniel, "My gawd, I'd be so done."

 Aside from the timing being really tough, the constraints the judges are facing must be complex.
 They want to see perfection, but with the limitations, it isn't easy to see true winners of their skill, with the need to rush through creativity.
-One judge is technical, the other is more creative.
+One judge is technical, while the other is more creative.
 The technical judge would scare the hell out of me.

 My main worry is that the judging ruins the creativity of the up-and-coming generation.
 Seeing people fail because of a lack of time feels wrong to me, but maybe I am being too cynical.